Meaning of a Credit Default

-Credit default is cause by debt on credit cards, loans or mortgages.
-Credit default can be said to be a mark in the credit history that marks where there is any unpaid bill or debt.
-The most noteable example of a black mark on your credit history is a creditor listing a default against you.
+Credit default is caused by debt on credit cards, loans or mortgages.
+Credit default can be said to be a mark in the credit history that marks where there is an unpaid bill or debt.
+The most notable example of a black mark on your credit history is a creditor listing a default against you.

 Definition of default on my credit file

 If you have an overdue debt for over 60 days or it is going to leave a default on your credit report.
 A default is defined as a negative crediting list that can affect the credit score.
 If the default is less than $150 or if it has been overdue for less than 60 days, it can’t be listed on your credit file.
 This doesn’t apply to commercial credit reports, where the minimum default amount is $100.